What is Autism Spectrum Disorder (ASD)?

 ASD can present differently in different people.
 The term “Spectrum” is used, because the symptoms of ASD can present in different combinations for different people.
 Symptoms can be mild to severe.
 For everybody though, the first signs of ASD are seen in early childhood and remain lifelong to varying degrees.
 Usually parents or family are the first to notice signs.

-Below are some of the signs that suggest a child should be tested for ASD.
+Below are some of the signs that suggest testing for ASD may be warranted.
 In early childhood, a child may:

 - Seem not to hear